Mohamed-Fdl/my-own-redis/README.md

 ```

-- the socket adress info for ipv6 looks like that
+- the socket adress info for ipv6 looks like that: AF_INET6

 ```
 struct sockaddr_in6 {